act-rules/act-rules.github.io/pages/glossary/semantic-role.md

 1. **Explicit** If the element has an [explicit role][], then its _semantic role_ is its [explicit role][].
 1. **Implicit** The _semantic role_ of the element is its [implicit role][].

-This definition can be used in expressions such as "semantic `button`" meaning any element has a semantic role of `button`.
+This definition can be used in expressions such as "semantic `button`" meaning any element with a semantic role of `button`.

 #### Accessibility Support for Definition of Semantic Role